rohithksp/retailflow-capstone/phase6/bookmarks_proof.md

 Custom metrics are published to Amazon CloudWatch to track data quality performance:
 * Count of valid vs. quarantined records.
 * Rule violations per table.
+* As of now, we could see 100% valid hence we can observe straight line in a image.

 ### Example Metric Implementation: